swiftdemand/swiftprotocol/README.md

 * Separating the responsibility of running a platform from verifying identities.
 * A bounty program to find sybils.
 * A smart contract-enforced insurance system provided by identity providers.
-* Having subsystems for individual countries with unique currencies while remaining automatically exchangable.
+* Having subsystems for individual countries with unique currencies while remaining automatically exchangeable.
 * Hashed biometric data stored on the chain as added protection against sybil attacks.